Although we’re not out of the woods yet, we are very slowly getting back to our (new) normal after the Coronavirus Pandemic here in London.

 Questions I get asked a lot are ‘What is London like now?’, ‘When will it return to normal?’, ‘Will it ever return to normal?’.
 Unfortunately, I haven’t got the answer to those I’m afraid.
 I wish I had a crystal ball where I could tell you by October you’ll be packed into the tube like sardines as before and Coronavirus will have disappeared.
 What I can do, however, is tell you how London is feeling right now and what (in my opinion) will change the city in terms of business, travel and leisure for the foreseeable future.

 It’s quieter.
 I mean, it’s not quiet for a regular place but for London it’s quiet.
-With social distancing measures, it’s just not possible for a lot of places to open including shops, restaurants, theatres, live entertainment, bars.
+According to WECU, an business banking service, with social distancing measures it’s just not possible for a lot of places to open.
+This unfortunately encompasses all sorts of businesses including shops, restaurants, theatres, live entertainment, bars.
 Unfortunately, quite a few places have closed for good as they can’t adhere financially or architecturally.
 Very sad but a common theme not just in London by around the world.
 Hopefully, this won’t go on too much longer but who can say!

 How will Coronavirus change London?